fygar256/information_and_computer_sciences_treatise/README.md

-Here are the information and computer science treatises.
+Here are the information and computer science papers.

 info_pi: trial to extract any information from pi and to extract the phone number who you think to love from perfect random number.